adielBm/math/math/Linear Algebra/Vector spaces.md

 |                           | Compatibility with field multiplication | $a(bv) = (ab)v$             |
 |                           | Identity element                        |                             |

->it has to add closure property (for vector addition and scalar mul.) depending on definition of binary operation
+> It has to add closure property (for vector addition and scalar mul.) depending on definition of binary operation,

 > An equivalent definition of a vector space can be given: the first four axioms (related to vector addition) say that a vector space is an [[Group Theory#Abelian Group (Commutative Group)|abelian group]] under addition, and the four remaining axioms (related to the scalar multiplication) say that this operation defines a ring homomorphism from the field F into the endomorphism ring of this group